polpolcharchar/brawlboltbackend/README.md

   - If the requested account is new to BrawlBolt, it will begin being tracked and have its most recent games compiled and statistics returned
   - If the requested account is already tracked, its compiled statistics will be returned

+To learn more about how the client interacts with this data, see the [BrawlBolt Web Repository](https://github.com/polpolcharchar/brawlbolt).

 ### Compiler:

 [compiler.py](compiler.py) is run every 48 hours to compile the statistics of all uncached games.
 It retrieves the currently-compiled statistics, adds the data from any uncached games, marks these games as cached, and saves the newly-compiled statistics.